You’ve probably heard of mindfulness meditation before.

 This simple change in focus can actually lessen the severity of your stutter, which is the end goal.

-3. Mindfulness For Children With Autism
+3. Mindfulness For Autistic Children

 Practicing mindfulness, including practices such as deep breathing, body scans, and attention activities which bring focus to specific thoughts and emotions, is very beneficial for autism spectrum disorder speech therapy.